 1. Inadequate Storage

 The amount of digital and physical evidence gathered for a case can be profound.
 A single file may require up to 1.5 terabytes of storage space.
 Common storage solutions are proving insufficient and potentially determinantal because of storage that's inadequate or insecure.
+Learn about more sophisticated evidence solution storage systems that will reduce risks of breaking chain of custody.

 2. Digital Evidence Collection Disparity